 The free IP address lookup tool determines the geographical location of any IP address.
-You can search up IP addresses to find details about the addresses.
+Lookup your IP address, or the IP addresses from your log files to determine the IP geolocation.
 The search results provide quite a bit of information about the IP locations, including:

 - the city